 - Laos became independent in 1953, but adopted market reforms only in the late 1980s.
 It has attempted to promote trade within the Greater Mekong Sub-region (GMS) and to attract foreign direct investment (FDI) to support infrastructure development, especially hydropower projects.

 - Thailand, China and Vietnam are the major trading partners of Laos.
 The country’s main exports are timber, mining commodities and hydroelectricity.
 Major imports include machinery, equipment and motor vehicles.

-- Laos is diversifying its economy to lower its export reliance on resources and hydropower.
-Tourism is a new economic driver, with tourist arrivals and receipts recording rapid growth.
-The IMF noted, however, that Laos’s external position remains vulnerable in light of rising foreign debt (due mostly to Thailand and China), which could be aggravated if its currency depreciates.
+- Laos is diversifying its economy to lower its reliance on resources and hydropower exports.
+Tourism is a new economic driver, with rapid growth in arrivals and receipts.
+The IMF cautioned that Laos’s external position remains vulnerable in light of rising foreign debt (mostly due to Thailand and China), which could be worsened if the Laos kip depreciates.

 - China pledges to strengthen ties and support to Laos under the Belt and Road Initiative through expansion of economic and trade cooperation, investment in infrastructure and people exchanges.
 Construction of the China-Laos railway, which links the Mohan-Boten border gate in northern Laos and Vientiane, commenced in late 2016 and is scheduled to complete by end-2021.
 The China-Laos railway will be extended to link up with a railway in Thailand.

 - The Laotian Investment Promotion Department (IPD) promotes FDI and evaluates foreign investment proposals.
 Laos has set up various special economic zones (SEZs) in the country, offering benefits like income tax and value added tax reductions.
 The Law on Investment Promotion stipulated uniform business registration requirements and tax incentives for foreign and domestic investors.
 Government also provides special incentives for the prioritised sectors, including tourism, telecommunication and education.

 - Hong Kong and Laos are currently negotiating an air services income agreement.